evenmn/VMaChine/README.md

-# VMC
+# VMaChine
 ----------------------
-VMC is a general variational Monte-Carlo solver written in object-oriented C++.
-It was implemented with the aim of being flexible, fast and readable.
+VMaChine is a general variational Monte Carlo (VMC) solver written in object-oriented C++.
+It was implemented with focus on quantum dot systems, and standard trial wave functions (Hermite functions) are implemented.
+However, we primary aim of examining trial wave functions where a less amount of physical intuition is required.
+Therefore, several trial wave functions based on neural networks and machine learning are also included, hence VMaChine.
+The code is also largely parallelizable and is made to be fast.

 ## Prerequisites
-To run the code without issues, the most recent C++ version, C++17, is recommended.
-In addition, a few external packages are required:
+To run the code without issues, C++14 is required.
+In addition, a few external packages are needed:
 - MPI
 - Eigen or Armadillo
 - Blocker